Special (Garbage song): Release and promotion

 Unlike Garbage's previous single, "I Think I'm Paranoid", the release of "Special" throughout Europe occurred when Garbage were not performing locally, the band having launched the three-month-long North American fall leg of their Version 2.0 World Tour in Denver, Colorado on September 15.
 As the tour progressed, "Special" was added to Modern Rock radio stations across North America on October 12, while remixes produced by Rickidy Raw were serviced to urban radio.
 "Special" debuted on the Modern Rock Tracks chart at number 40 on October 31.
 Garbage performed "Special" on Late Show with David Letterman on October 29, and the following day promoted the single on The Howard Stern Show (but performed their 1997 single "#1 Crush" instead of "Special").
 As the tour reached Canada, Garbage performed an extended set of tracks, including "Special" for a MusiquePlus televised performance filmed in Montreal on November 14, before returning to the US to wrap up the run of headline dates on November 28 in Green Bay, Wisconsin.
 The following day, Garbage immediately set out to promote Version 2.0 and "Special" on a month-long radio show circuit starting at Madison's WMAD for Modern Rock Live and on for a further twelve US radio shows; Garbage also performed "Special" live on The Tonight Show on December 11.
 December 20 marked the final radio show in Detroit.
 Imports of "Special" from Europe made enough dance club playlists by the end of 1998 that the song reached number three on Billboard's Hot Dance Breakouts list on December 25; "Special" subsequently made its debut on the Hot Dance Music/Club Play chart dated January 9, 1999, at number 44.

 On January 4, 1999, "Special" was serviced to Top 40 radio stations in a new alternate mix for airplay.
-This second push of "Special" dovetailed with the announcement of nominations for the 41st Grammy Awards on January 6; Version 2.0 was nominated for both Album of the Year and Best Rock Album.
+This second push of "Special" dovetailed with the announcement of nominations for the 41st Annual Grammy Awards on January 6; Version 2.0 was nominated for both Album of the Year and Best Rock Album.
 On January 26, "Special" was declared "#1 Most Added" track at Top 40 radio with 53 adds, beating out Whitney Houston's "It's Not Right but It's Okay".
 "Special" peaked at number 11 on the Modern Rock Tracks chart on January 30, 1999, in its 14th week on the chart.